mnaeem99/junk/README.md

 ## License

-This project is created for UAE Junk Pros.
+This project is created for Junk Pros.
 All rights reserved.

 ## Support

-For questions or support, contact: info@uaejunkpros.com
+For questions or support, contact: info@junk.vercel.app